josephjosedev/AWS/README.md

-How Can Users access AWS
+How Users  can access AWS

 1)AWS Management Console(Protected by password+ MFA(Multi Factor Authentication)